Determining how much to spend on a wedding gift without breaking any wedding gift etiquette is a sensitive affair.

 It is very wrong to address a joint check to newlyweds using their new surname.
 That is an assumption on your part as you don’t know if they will retain their individual names.

-How Long Do I Really Have To Give A Gift After The Wedding?
+How Long To Give A Gift After The Wedding?

 How Much To Spend On A Wedding Gift: Real People Talk